The Sun’s Solar Flares Are Expected to Become More Powerful — How Does This Affect Us?

 It’s probably hard to imagine how this big event could affect us — after all, the sun is just a mysterious, gigantic star.
 Despite it being so powerful, it can be difficult to wrap our minds around the idea of it doing anything too crazy.

 But the sun’s increased activity could actually have some real impacts.
-As mentioned earlier, we’ve become more and more reliant on technology, and this reliance could make the solar maximum very apparent.
+We’ve become more and more reliant on technology, and this reliance could make the solar maximum very apparent.
 Solar storms create “bursts of electromagnetic energy,” which can affect GPS signals and even our power grid, Business Insider explained.

 This interference could ground planes.
 The sun’s instability can mess with the ionosphere, which in turn can disrupt communication and cause problems with flying — this isn’t a new occurrence though.
 According to Business Insider, a study overlooking the last 22 years found that “planes were 21 percent more likely to be delayed by at least 30 minutes when the sun was very active.”